 4. Look for a perfect light spot

-Light is an important factor in photography where a direct sunlight can result in ugly shadows and can blacken subjects face and other objects.
+Light is an important factor in photography where direct sunlight can result in ugly shadows and can blacken the subjects’ face and other objects.
 You have to see a perfect light spot or the best time to take photographs.

 5. Master the Flash

-Digital camera in auto mode always has flash at low light.
-But mastering the flash usage is the best and for that, you need to keep on experimenting the use of flash on and off.
+Digital camera in auto mode always has flashed at low light.
+But mastering the flash usage is the best and for that, you need to keep on experimenting with the use of flash on and off.

 In dark scenes, the camera will activate the flash but this may make your subject look too intense.
 During direct sunlight, the subject face may have the shadow so you need to use “forced flash” mode in this case.
 Hence the use of flash in outdoor photography will improve things as more light is always a good thing in photography.

 6. Distracting Background